-Banksy decided to create his “Dismaland” once he had looked into the territory of the abandoned “Tropicana” lido.
+Banksy decided to create his Dismaland on the territory of the abandoned Tropicana Lido.
 It’s interesting that only four people from the local municipality were aware of the upcoming project.
 As for the curious locals, they were told that a Hollywood production company was filming there.
-One more important fact is that Banksy invited 58 artists to participate in this unusual art installation.
-Although none of them was familiar with “invisible” Banksy, everyone accepted his invitation with great pleasure.
-Thus, among the most active participants of the project were Damien Hirst, Jimmy Cauty, Jenny Holzer, and many other contemporary artists.
+One more important fact is that Banksy invited 58 artists to take part in this unusual art installation.
+Although none of them was familiar with “the invisible” Banksy, everyone accepted his invitation with great pleasure.
+Thus, among the most active participants of the project were Damien Hirst, Jimmy Cauty, Jenny Holzer, and other prominent contemporary artists.

 It is worth noting that all the works and installations in Dismaland are charged with political and social criticism, as well as with a large dose of sarcasm.
 Let’s mention just some of them: a street puppet theater, the main heroes of which are the characters from the acclaimed trilogy “Fifty Shades of Grey;” a killer whale leaping from a toilet; a pond with motor boats full of destitute refugees; a children’s slide in a form of a riot control vehicle built to serve on the streets of Northern Ireland; a “pocket money loans” shop offering money to children at an interest rate of 5,000%, and many others.
 Banksy himself created ten works for this theme park, including the Cinderella’s carriage crash scene.